Table of Contents Contents

 Self Employment Taxes

 Taxes for those who are self-employed can be much more complex than just your normal T4.
 This is mainly because you aren’t paying taxes monthly off of your paychecks(payroll taxes).
-You are receiving your full income then need to pay your taxes in one lump sum.
+You are receiving your full income and then need to pay your taxes in one lump sum.

 Taxes and RRSPs

 Claiming your RRSPs on your taxes is a great way to get a tax break while saving for retirement or a home.
-You do not pay taxes on these unless you pull the money out before you retire or to purchase a home.
+You do not pay taxes on these unless you pull the money out before you retire or purchase a home.
 If you use the funds as a down payment on your first home, you have around 15 years to pay the money back to your RRSP.
-If you take the funds out not for this reason, or don’t pay the money back in time, you are charged a penalty that is called a withholding tax.
+If you take the funds out not for this reason or don’t pay the money back in time, you are charged a penalty that is called a withholding tax.

-How Capital Gains Work When it Comes to Taxes
+How Capital Gains Work When It Comes to Taxes

 Offsetting Capital Gains

 Capital gains really start to get confusing when you have capital losses as well.
-Capital losses are defined as when an asset/investment has decreased in values or sold for less than the purchase price.
+Capital losses are defined as when an asset/investment has decreased in value or sold for less than the purchase price.
 Just like capital gains, this includes homes as well.

 Every year you have an allotted amount of capital gains and losses that you are allowed to apply.
 Without capital losses, you are allowed to use them to offset a part of the 50% of your capital gains to reduce the amount you pay in taxes.